SalonenTeemu/homepage/README.md

 ## Application Features

-- **User Authentication**: Users can create an account and log in.
+- **User Authentication**: Users can register an account and log in using their username or email.
 Authentication is handled via JWT for user sessions.
+- **Google reCAPTCHA**: Implemented on the registration form to prevent bot signups.
 - **Database Storage**: User details are stored in AWS DynamoDB.
-- **Google reCAPTCHA**: Implemented on the registration form to prevent bot signups.
+- **User Profile**: Users can view and update their profile or delete their account.
-- **Password Recovery**: Users who have confirmed their email can request a password reset via email.
+- **Password Recovery**: After confirming their email address, users can request a password reset via email.

+**Please note that the application currently lacks specific functionalities for logged-in users.
+However, I plan to add more features in the future, such as a forum where authenticated users can post and comment on other user's posts.**

 ### Projects Page